 In employment law, Michael principally acts for employers dealing with the disputes arising out of termination of employment, the application of discrimination legislation, and representation in employment tribunals, and advising on workplace investigations.

 In workers compensation, Michael has for many years acted for Northern Territory workers with disputed claims.
-He has, along with Ward Keller Consultant, Markus Spazzapan, and former Ward Keller Partner, now Local Court Judge, John Neill, been at the forefront of workers compensation law in the Northern Territory.
+He has, along with Ward Keller Consultant, Markus Spazzapan, Partner Kaliopi Hourdas, and former Ward Keller Partner, ex-Local Court Judge, John Neill, been at the forefront of workers compensation law in the Northern Territory.

 Areas of Law